scc-digitalhub/docs/user/docs/tasks/projects.md

 # Projects

-A project in Digital Hub is a container for everything (code, assets, configuration, ...) that concerns an application.
-It is the context in which you can run functions and manage data and artifacts.
+A project in Digital Hub represents a data and AI  application and is a container for different entities (code, assets, configuration, ...) that constitute the application.
+It is the context in which you can run functions and manage models, data, and artifacts.
 Projects may be created and managed from the UI, but also by using DH Core's API using, e.g, Python SDK.

 ## Managing Projects via UI

 In the following sections we document the Project management through UI available using the  `Digital Hub Console`.

-### CRUD

 Here we analyze how to Create, Read, Update and Delete Projects using the UI, similarly to what happens with the SDK

-#### Create
+### Create

 A project is created pressing the button `CREATE` in the Homepage od the Console.